rmastand/MODProducer/README.md

    3. a path to a text file that will count the number of validated events.
    6. data type, real or sim
    7. data year, 2010 or 2011

-   You may need to change the  "goodJSON" in filenameRun.py to the corresponding list of validated events for whatever dataset you're using.
-If you're using simulated data, comment out lines 22-25 (all the luminosity information).

    ```
    cmsenv